Why a power conditioner is a must have for music studios

 Furman’s high quality offerings incorporate features like Multi-Stage Protection (SMP), Linear Filtering Technology (LiFT), and Extreme Voltage Shutdown (EVS), features that are perfectly in line with our particular predicament, here down under.

-“On the one hand, power conditioners serve as a buffer that ensures your power source is brought back to nominal, filtering out nasties and ensuring the consistent and predictable operation of critical audio equipment,” Mackenzie explains.
+“On the one hand, a power conditioner will serve as a buffer that ensures your power source is brought back to nominal, filtering out nasties and ensuring the consistent and predictable operation of critical audio equipment,” Mackenzie explains.

 “The other side of the coin is protection for yourself and your gear, against a whole host of potential power hazards—everything from a lightning strike to a random 3000v spike in the network.
 Furman units are a great insurance policy in that regard.”